codequest-eu/gas-csm/README.md

 The entire lib is written in TypeScript.

-🛠 Be aware that this project is in state of Work in Progress and requires double check before using in production.
+🛠 Be aware that this project is in state of Work in Progress.

 ## Installation
 Add the following line to your `package.json` file: